MicrosoftDocs/windows-dev-docs/hub/dev-drive/index.md

 When choosing the **Create new VHD** option to set up a Dev Drive, you will then need to determine the following:

 - **Virtual hard disk name**: Give a name to your VHD (Dev Drive).
 - **Location**: Assign a directory path where the Dev Drive VHD will be located on your machine.
-Default is `%userprofile%\DevDrives`.
-Recommended to store in a per-user directory path to avoid any unintentional sharing.
+The default location is `C:\`, unless creating a Dev Drive using [Dev Home](../dev-home/index.md), in which case the default location is `%userprofile%\DevDrives`.
+We recommend using a per-user directory path location to store your Dev Drive to avoid any unintentional sharing.
 - **Virtual hard disk size**: Assign the amount of disk space that will be allocated for the volume to use, minimum size is 50GB.
 - **Virtual hard disk format**:
   - **VHD**: Supports virtual disks up to 2040GB in size.